johanhaleby/javalin.github.io/pages/docs/docs-past-1-7-0.md

     .start(); // start has to be called last
 {% endcapture %}
 {% capture kotlin %}
-Javalin.create().apply { // create has to be called first
+Occurrent.create().apply { // create has to be called first
     contextPath("/context-path") // set a context path (default is "/")
-    dontIgnoreTrailingSlashes() // treat '/test' and '/test/' as different URLs defaultContentType(string) // set a default content-type for responses defaultCharacterEncoding(string) // set a default character-encoding for responses disableStartupBanner() // remove the javalin startup banner from logs embeddedServer( ... ) // see section below enableCorsForOrigin("origin") // enables cors for the specified origin(s) enableRouteOverview("/path") // render a HTML page showing all mapped routes
+    dontIgnoreTrailingSlashes() // treat '/test' and '/test/' as different URLs defaultContentType(string) // set a default content-type for responses defaultCharacterEncoding(string) // set a default character-encoding for responses disableStartupBanner() // remove the occurrent startup banner from logs embeddedServer( ... ) // see section below enableCorsForOrigin("origin") // enables cors for the specified origin(s) enableRouteOverview("/path") // render a HTML page showing all mapped routes